muratk5n/thirdwave/en/README.md

 ---

 Has 50 mil barrels worth, if they extracted it in a year that would be abt 140K barrels a day, 9 Gigawatts of energy.

-However in a year, it is all GONE.
+However in a year it wld all be GONE.
 Tapped out.

 "New oil discovery in Gulf of Suez is one of area’s largest in 20 years..
 As reported by Reuters, Egypt’s Petroleum Minister, Tarek El